 2. Depending on your situation, you should have flexibility to ship products either directly to stores, or down through multi-echelon hierarchy, such as 3PL-WHS-Regional DC-Store.
 In some situations, inventory needs to stay in a warehouse (re-packing, serialization, etc.) that impacts store ETA date; in other situations, warehouses or DCs are used just as cross-docks.

 3. It is important to decide where the e-commerce inventory goes.

-4. There is really handfuls of products that contribute to most of your revenue and GM.
+4. There are handfuls of products that contribute to most of your revenue and GM.
 You can’t afford being out-of-stock on these products.
 If your policy says that these products must be in-stock 98.5% of the time (which considered to be optimal level by most retailers), you have to know how much additional inventory (safety stock) is needed to protect you from all the unknowns in 98.5% of cases.

 5. You don’t normally need to order extra (safety) stock for products that are not top contributors, even if vendors offer you a deal.

 6. All the orders you generate should be prioritized based on benefits for your business.
 This allows you to know which orders can be canceled or delayed in constrained situations.